 Nurturing your creative process has numerous benefits, as it’s a challenging, transformative, and overall beautiful experience.
 Here go a few reasons why:

 - Brings innovation.
 It’s a common misconception that creativity should mainly be included in artistic pursuits.
 Studies suggest that it “is key in research and innovation processes.”
 This skill aids in the most “disciplined” areas of activity.

 - Improves your mood.
-Creative ventures help manage anxiety levels and difficult emotional states because it activates the part of the brain which processes emotions.
+Creative ventures help manage anxiety levels and difficult emotional states because they activate the part of the brain that processes emotions.

 - Levels up your productivity.
 “As strange as it sounds, creativity can become a habit.
 Making it one helps you become more productive,” says Jonathan Plucker, creativity researcher and psychology professor at Indiana University.

 - Gives life a whole new meaning.
 It’s no surprise that creativity helps you see the bigger picture in life, as you go wondering about transformational perspectives.
 And although it’s not only about making art, you may have heard of many artists living for and through their creative interests.

 8 Tips for Boosting Creativity